Michaellaneous/zomboidClearMap/README.md

 ***BACKUP YOUR SAVE before you do anything.
 I am not responsible for you loosing 100 hours of progress.***

+You need python3 in order to run this.
+A simple *python clearMap.py* should do the trick.

 ## Step One
 Navigate to the [Zomboid Map Project](https://map.projectzomboid.com/) On the left side, open the Map Coordinates tab.